Stanz-ie/Stanz-ie/README.md

 # 💫 About Me:
-👀 - I’m interested in cinema, sociology and everything that can help us to understand the world we live in, so it includes computer science.<br>🌱 - I’m currently learning programming<br>😄- Fun fact: I love animated movies, but I cannot draw (maybe something else to learn soon) ;)
+👀 - I’m interested in cinema, sociology and everything that can help us to understand the world we live in, so it includes computer science.<br>🌱 - I’m currently learning programming<br>😄 - Fun fact: I love animated movies, but I cannot draw (maybe something else to learn soon) ;)

 ## 🌐 Socials: